itssamuelrowe/binarystars/content/operators-operands-and-expressions/using-the-logical-operators.md

 knowledge of logic.

-Because at least one of the expressions compared by the logical OR operator must be true for the entire expression to be `true`, there’s no reason to evaluate the second expression if the first one returns `true`.
-Whereas, the bitwise OR operator isn’t aware of this fact, so it blindly evaluates both expressions before determining the results.
+Because at least one of the expressions compared by the logical OR operator must be true for the entire expression to be `true`, there's no reason to evaluate the second expression if the first one returns `true`.
+Whereas, the bitwise OR operator isn't aware of this fact, so it blindly evaluates both expressions before determining the results.
 The logical OR operator is smart enough to stop when it knows what the result is.